filipemendes1994/rxjs-debugger/README.md

 ## Core concepts

-`rxjs-debugger` adds logic to `.subscribe()` method of Observable's prototype that allow us to monitorize the subscription and unsubscription calls of RxJS Observables and its extended classes (EventEmitter, Subject, BehaviorSubject...).
+`rxjs-debugger` adds logic to Observable's prototype `subscribe` method that allow us to monitorize the subscription and unsubscription calls of RxJS Observables and its extended classes (EventEmitter, Subject, BehaviorSubject...).

 ### Module API